Kwangsa19/Ketmanto-Cybersecurity-Portfolio/README.md

 # Ketmanto-Portfolios

-I'm currently completing several professional certificates to enhance my skills and knowledge in various fields.
+I'm currently completing several professional certificates on [Coursera](https://www.coursera.org/) to enhance my skills and knowledge in various fields.
 This portfolio will showcase my progress and achievements, outlining the tools, software, and resources I'm using along the way.

 The following that I will earn are, but not limited to:
 1. Google Cybersecurity Professional Certificate